In my seemingly never-ending pursuit of becoming a better blogger, I have collected the top must-read books to become a better writer.

 If you’re looking for the best books to read for aspiring writers, you’re in for a treat!

-Maybe you’ve been thinking about writing but don’t feel super confident about writing.
-Or you need a little guidance and encouragement with your endeavour.
+Maybe you’ve been thinking about writing but don’t feel super confident about it.
+Or you need a little guidance and encouragement in your endeavour.

-Below are the most recommended books for writing that you can’t go wrong.
+Below are the most recommended books for writers that you can’t go wrong with.

-Maybe not right now – you don’t even know it – but trust me, it’s in your bucket list: your subconscious mind is plotting this right now.
+Maybe not right now—you don’t even know it—but trust me, it’s on your bucket list.
+Your subconscious mind is plotting this right now.
 Ha.

-It’s better to be ready for when an opportunity comes knocking on the door, right?
+It’s better to be ready when an opportunity comes knocking, right?

 It is better to be prepared for an opportunity and not have one than to have an opportunity and not be prepared.

-Besides, everyone writes these days whether it’s a sales report, an essay, email or text message.
+Besides, everyone writes these days, whether it’s a sales report, an essay, an email, or a text message.

 And I can’t help it.